devStar4846/browser-cli/README.md

-# br-cli
+# Br CLI
-A LLM friendly command line tool to control background browser in daemon mode.
+`br` is a LLM friendly command line tool to control background browser in daemon mode.
 Can be seamless integrated with [Claude Code](https://github.com/anthropics/claude-code) or [Gemini CLI](https://github.com/google-gemini/gemini-cli)

 Feature includes but not limited to:
 - Command line for browser automation powered by playwright